Content Marketing vs. Relationship Marketing vs. Brand Journalism: How Are They Different?

 - Then there are the consumers who really value making a connection with you.
 This is when you have a chance to bring the personal touch back into the process, even when you’re connecting through technology.
 Personalize a tweet or share a post.

 Write For Your Audience Using Different Content Marketing Styles

+Content marketing is all about using the right words to compel buyers to act.
 Content marketing itself is a broad term for how businesses market themselves using language.
 This language can be your entire website copy or simply your e-news subject line.
-It’s planned, concise and true written expressly to attract the people who truly want/need your business.
+It’s planned, concise and true, written expressly to attract the people who truly want/need your business.
 There’s no lingo or gimmicks.

 Brand Journalism is what it sounds like.
 Treating your content like a story, not a barrage of slogans.
 You remove the market-y language and replace it with authenticity.
 Brand Journalism is used in blogs and even whitepapers.
 The key to this content is using the story to show how you think and how you treat your customers.
 Talk about what you have to offer: your brain power, knowledge and experience.

 Content Marketing, Relationship Marketing, Brand Journalism: Use It All